AmmarkoV/Tensorflow-Cautious-ADAMW-Optimizer/README.md

 ### Test

-To perform a small check and see if the optimizer use:
+To perform a small check and see if the optimizer works use:
 ```
 source venv/bin/activate
 python3 AdamWCautious.py